jasminefifi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-prints the effective username of current user
+Prints the groups the current user is part of